I Dream of Christmas

 I Dream of Christmas is the eighth studio album and first Christmas album by American singer-songwriter Norah Jones.
 It was released by Blue Note Records on October 15, 2021.

 Critical reception

+I Dream of Christmas earned largely favorable reviews from music critics.
+AllMusic editor Timothy Monger wrote about the album: "Tucked amid elegant arrangements of [...] standards are crafty Jones originals like "Christmas Calling (Jolly Jones)" and "It's Only Christmas Once a Year," each one built to last more than one season [...]
+Playful, cozy, and effortlessly low-key, I Dream of Christmas has all the hallmarks of a seasonal staple."
 PopMatters editor Peter Piatkowski found that I Dream of Christmas "feels like a soothing salve on what seems like another troubled holiday season.
 The record is a wonderful soundtrack to the upcoming festivities and should be on the playlist of everyone’s Christmas party."